wavebreaker-lucas/esg_gp_be/README-DATA.md

 }
 ```

-### Batch Submission Input with Layers
+### Batch Submission Input with Layers and Source Identifier
-When submitting multiple metric *inputs* at once, a default layer can be specified for all inputs, with individual layer overrides:
+When submitting multiple metric *inputs* at once, a default layer can be specified for all inputs, with individual layer overrides.
+You can also provide an optional `source_identifier` for each input.
 ```json
 POST /api/metric-submissions/batch_submit/
 {